wzslr321/edgydb/README.md

 - JSON serialization/deserialization for persistence
 - REPL interface with command-line support
 - Colored logging system with debug levels

+> Note: Some of the code was written fast, to meet the deadline, so it is far from ideal.
+The support for JSON serialization/deserialization and query parsing
+> was build purely to support my specific needs, so it is not generic as it should be.
+Hopefully I will find some time to refactor it.

 ## Building